 Why, indeed.
 I’ll tell you why: Nuts are always optional.
 That’s why.
 With the exception of pecan pie, there is no baking recipe known to man that includes nuts as an essential ingredient.
 No bread, no cake, no cookie, and no brownie ever has relied on two cups of chopped nuts, or the whole thing goes to shit.

-And yet, there are some of you with a hidden nut agenda, who will try to sneak those little brown tree stones into every single food on the table.
+And yet, there are some of you with a hidden nut agenda, who will try to sneak those little brown tree stones into every single side dish on the table.
 Why?
 What’s wrong with you?
 Were you hit on the head by a stray pecan as a child?
 Buried under a bushel of walnuts for three days until firefighters dug you out?
 Why would you pass your damage on to the rest of us?

 Some of you are hovering over your keyboards now.
 I can sense it.
 You can’t wait to reply to this with some scathing rebuke.
 Let me see if I can’t head your objections off at the pass.

 1. “It’s just a few nuts.
 Can’t you pick around them?
 Why are you being such a baby?”

 Listen, it’s children who break their food apart, looking for suspicious foreign matter, not adults.
 I don’t want to have to comb through my food for stray debris like I’m sifting for gold in river silt.
 I’m over fifty.
 I don’t need my mealtime to become a game of I-Spy.

 2.”Are you allergic?
 No?
 Then why are you making such a big deal about this?”